Skip to Content

 • at a Finnish mission (embassy or consulate), the card will be delivered to the mission that you visited to prove your identity.

-You can enter Finland without a residence permit card as soon as you have been issued with a residence permit.
+You can enter Finland without a residence permit card as soon as you have been issued with a residence permit and D visa.

-Your residence permit card will be delivered to your nearest DB Schenker collection point within 2 weeks after the decision has been made.
-The nearest collection point is determined on the basis of the address in Finland that you have given in your application.
-You will be notified of the arrival of the card by email and text message.
-The notice of arrival will include the consignment number, the address of the DB Schenker collection point, and the last date when the card is still available for collection.
+Your residence permit card will be sent to a collection point near the Finnish address indicated in your application within two weeks of when the decision has been made.
+The notice of arrival will include the consignment number, the address of the collection point, and the last date when the card is still available for collection.

 Contents of a residence permit card